 How do I Become an Airline Pilot, Copilot, or Flight Engineer?

-What education is needed to be an Airline Pilot, Copilot, or Flight Engineer?
+How Long Does it Take to Become an Airline Pilot, Copilot, or Flight Engineer?

 Airline Pilots, Copilots, and Flight Engineers work in the following industries:

 More about our data sources and methodologies.